Author Guideliness

 Types of paper

-The journal accepts original research papers, theoretical or conceptual papers.
-The paper should be written in standard English and follow the Author's Guidelines in the journal.
+The journal accepts original research papers and theoretical or conceptual papers.
+The paper should be written in standard English and follow the journal's Author Guidelines.

 How to submit your paper?